jgchoti/challenge-data-analysis-sql/README.md

 # Data Analysis with SQL

 Welcome to the Data Analysis with SQL challenge!
-This project is part of my earning journey with BeCode to shraping SQL skills and apply them to real-world data analysis scenarios.
+This project is part of my learning journey with BeCode to shraping SQL skills and apply them to real-world data analysis scenarios.

 ## Overview